Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Approach

 \subsection{LM-Based Scoring}

 After the agent enumerates a set of candidate plans, an LM assists with its decision making by evaluating the plausibility of each candidate plan.
-The interface for evaluating a plan using LMs resembles using LMs for sentence-pair classification: given a pair of ($u\colon$\textit{utterance}, $c\in C_t\colon$\textit{candidate plan}).
-An LM behaves as a scoring function: $S(u, c)\rightarrow\mathbb{R}$, which indicates to what extent the candidate plan matches the intent of the utterance.
-Evaluating the plausibility of each candidate basically boils down to \emph{semantic matching} based on linguistic cues.
-For example, an LM should be able to tell that $2a$ in~\autoref{fig:loop} is a positive candidate due to the keyword \fl{ComputerEmulator} in its surface form.
+The interface for evaluating a plan using LMs resembles using LMs for semantic matching: Given a pair of ($u\colon$\textit{utterance}, $c\in C_t\colon$\textit{candidate plan}), an LM acts as a scoring function: $s(u, c)\rightarrow\mathbb{R}$, which indicates to what extent the candidate plan matches the intent of the utterance.
+The plausibility of a candidate oftentimes can be indicated by simple linguistic cues, \eg, \fl{ComputerEmulator} in $2a$ might be a strong indicator (\autoref{fig:loop}(a)).

 We follow the common practice of using LMs for semantic matching.
 For encoder-only LMs like BERT, we directly get a score from the representation of the \fl{[CLS]} token (\autoref{fig:loop}(b)).
-For encoder-decoder LMs like T5, we follow~\citet{zhuang2022rankt5} to feed both the utterance and the candidate plan to the encoder and use the decoding probability over an unused token\footnote{We use \textrelation{<extra\_id\_23>} for T5.} during pre-training as a proxy for matching score.
+For encoder-decoder LMs like T5, we follow~\citet{zhuang2022rankt5} to feed both the utterance and the candidate plan to the encoder and use the decoding probability over an unused token\nop{\footnote{We use \textrelation{<extra\_id\_23>} for T5.}} during pre-training as a proxy for matching score.
 For decoder-only LMs like Codex, we model the score as the probability of generating the candidate plan conditioned on the utterance, \ie, $P(c|u)$.
+Intuitively, a good scoring function should respect the following \textit{partial order}: where $G_t$ is the set of gold (sub-)plans at step $t$ (\ie, length-$t$ subplans of the target plan) and $c^\prime$ is the target plan.
+In other words, a gold subplan should be scored higher than 1) any negative (\ie, not gold) plans at the same step (\eg, $2a$ should be scored higher than $2c$), because they contain information irrelevant to $u$, and 2) any gold sub-plans of length $<t$ (\eg, $2a$ should be scored higher than $1c$) because they are less complete.
+In addition, $c^\prime$ should be scored higher than any other plan.